Babe, you've hardly touched your Synesthesia Visualizer

 Try It

 The app is live at synesthesia.sch.xyz.
-If you or someone you know has synesthesia, load up a custom color profile and see how your words look.
+If you or someone you know has synesthesia, load up a custom color profile, see how your words look, and share away.